ade555/BlogBridger/docs/guides/Getting-Started.md

 ???+ Note
     Since we are using REST Framework Simple JWT, there is no need to manually create a login view.
 However, if you have peculiar needs, feel free to create your custom login view.

-The above view will allow your users to create an account using the fields you specified in your serializer.
+The above view will let you send a POST request to create an account for users using the fields you specified in your serializer.
 Feel free to add more features such as email authentication to your view.

 ## Step 4: Create Url Patterns for Your Views
 URL patterns will enable your users to access interact with your API.
 These steps will show you how to create URL patterns for your login and signup views.